remcohaszing/codemirror-languageservice/README.md

 - `fromCompletionItemKind` (`Function`, optional) — Convert an LSP completion item kind to a CodeMirror completion type.
 - `section` (`string`, optional) — The section to use for completions.
+- `triggerCharacters` (`string`) — Only trigger completions automatically when one of these characters is typed.

 #### Returns